 Any member of staff who receives information regarding a bomb on-site must immediately inform the Headteacher or a member of senior management in their absence.
-The Bomb Threats Action Card (available on the Crisis Management online pages) should also be used.
+The Bomb Threats Action Card should also be used.

 Unlike fire evacuations it is difficult to define clear, mandatory guidelines that must be followed.
 Some decisions must be made at the time in question depending upon the actual circumstances.
 Therefore the Crisis Management Team will liaise with the Children's Services Department, Police and emergency services the Fire and Rescue Service and follow their advice on the evacuation procedure and assembly point.
 This will then be communicated to staff, pupils, visitors, etc. by an appropriate means.